Asisat Oshoala: FC Barcelona

-Oshoala scored the game-opening goal in the fourth minute of the 2019–20 Copa de la Reina semi-finals against Sevilla.
-She provided assists on two the goals to lift Barcelona to a 6–0 win.
+Oshoala scored the game-opening goal in the fourth minute of the 2019–20 Copa de la Reina semi-finals against Seville.
+She provided assists on two of the goals to lift Barcelona to a 6–0 win.
 Barcelona defeated Logroño 3–0 to clinch the championship.

 On 21 August 2020, Oshoala provided the assist for Kheira Hamraoui's game-winning goal in the 2019–20 UEFA Women's Champions League quarter-final against Atlético Madrid lifting Barcelona to the semi-final.